jchang96/A-Look-into-FHV-Accessibility/README.md

 </p>
 <br/>

 A predictive model was developed to predict future demand of FHV accessibility trips in New York City.
-As illustrated by the heatmap shown above, trips in Manhattan are still in demand, while Brooklyn and Queens will have more trips.
-Nonetheless, the FHV Accessibility programs with increasingly provide access and will continue to be a reliable service to passengers in wheelchairs.
+As illustrated by the heatmap shown above, trips in Manhattan are still in demand, while Brooklyn and Queens are predicted to have more trips.
+Nonetheless, the FHV Accessibility programs with increasingly provide access and continue to be a reliable service for passengers in wheelchairs.

 <br/>
 ________________________________________________________________________________________________________________________________________